mindedge/blade/readme.md

 ];
 ```

-All database configuration values should be defined in .env files, with a localhost default backup if nessisary.
+All database configuration values should be defined in .env files, with a localhost default backup defined in the config file if nessisary.
 More information reguarding configuration can be found on the [Official Laravel Docs Site](https://laravel.com/docs/5.7/database)

 Assuming all above steps were followed correctly, you should have a directory structure that looks something simliar to this: